stevenjmesser/visitmy.website/_posts/2023-08-16-bureaucracy-fear-and-damaging-dogma.md

 We need to address the dogma, otherwise it’ll be damaging in the long-run.
 For an organisation that professes the benefits of open-working, agility, and co-design, it hasn’t done too well at creating psychological safety in the system.

 The bureaucracy got too much.
 It has its uses, but we need to rebalance it to encourage more agility, more innovation.
-I don’t know how, just yet, but I’m sure we can figure it out.
+I don’t know how just yet – others have suggested [how to rethink the phases](https://www.dxw.com/2023/08/rethinking-the-traditional-service-standard-phases/) – but I’m sure we can figure it out.